geomatico/npm-tmb/README.md

 $ sudo npm link
 ```

-Create pass.json, if the link is created run,
+Create pass.json, if the link is created, run:

 ```sh
 $ create